|Rating:||8.7 / 10|

 The Gravity Works has an estimated life span of 1500 litres which for the hiking Gill and I do and using around 4.5 litre of water per day per person (mid summer) then this filter will last for 166 days of trips.
 This means that we will get a lifespan of around 2+ years if you are using this exclusively which is pretty good by any measure.
 The Platypus Gravity Works 2.0L Water Filter-Complete Kit has an RRP of AUD $249.95 but can often be found for cheaper at a cheaper price and based on it suggested lifespan the cost for each day of water filtering works out at around $0.75 per person/day.

 Using this filter is as simple as filling the ‘dirty’ water bladder (it’s labelled as dirty so there no confusion), connecting the filter and holding/hanging the bag up to allow the water to drain into whatever storage container you use.
 The complete kit comes with a clean water bladder but usually I don’t use this.
 Instead just fill up my hydration bladder directly and then leave the bladder hanging up for use at camp and overnight.

 There is absolutely nothing wrong with using this filter as a solo hiker however there are lighter weight options on the market such as the Sawyer Mini or MSR Thrulink.
-If however you are travelling in groups of 3 or more then the Platypus Gravity Works 2.0L Water Filter actually works out as being a light option for the group.
+If however you are travelling in groups of 3 or more then the Platypus Gravity Works 2.0L Water Filter actually works out as being a lightweight option for the group.
 I was pleasantly surprised at how easy this unit was to use and if you only want one filtration system that caters for all your hiking and camping needs then this is a great option for filtering large amounts of water very quickly.

 Platypus Gravity Works 2.0L Water Filter-Complete Kit